- Related SDGs

 JCR has been implementing a wide range of measures to mitigate its environmental impact, such as reducing CO2 emissions and effectively using water resources.

-We comply with the Water Pollution Prevention Act and Sewerage Act to control the impact of wastewater, which is generated as a result of the use of large amounts of water resources in research and production activities.
-Pursuant to these laws as well as ordinances, we monitor items (such as pH, BOD, and heavy metals) at the required frequency, taking into account the different types of raw materials.
+We comply with the Water Pollution Prevention Act and Sewerage Act to control the environmental impact of wastewater, which is generated as a result of the use of large amounts of water resources in research and production activities.
+Pursuant to these laws as well as ordinances, we monitor items (such as pH, BOD*, and heavy metals) at the required frequency, taking into account the different types of raw materials.
 We have confirmed that every item is within the legally required environmental standards.

 Turning to waste, we conduct industrial waste treatment in compliance with the Waste Management and Public Cleansing Act and related ordinances, and recycle certain recyclable materials, such as cardboard.
 To date, we have confirmed that none of our environmental impacts has exceeded statutory environmental limits as a result of these initiatives in research and production activities.